-Rolling Futures Contract Risk (Simplify Managed Futures Strategy ETF).
+Rolling Futures Contract Risk.
 The Fund will invest in and have exposure to Futures Contracts and is subject to risks related to rolling.
 Rolling occurs when the Fund closes out of a Futures Contract as it nears its expiration and replaces it with a contract that has a later expiration.
 The Fund does not intend to hold Futures Contracts through expiration, but instead intends to "roll" its futures positions.
-When the market for these Futures Contracts is such that the prices are higher in the more distant delivery months than in the nearer delivery months, the sale during the course of the "rolling process" of the more nearby contract would take place at a price that is lower than the price of the more distant contract.
-This pattern of higher Futures Contract prices for longer expiration contracts is often referred to as "contango."
-Alternatively, when the market for futures contracts is such that the prices are higher in the nearer months than in the more distant months, the sale during the course of the "rolling process" of the more nearby contract would take place at a price that is higher than the price of the more distant contract.
+When the market for these Futures Contracts is such that the prices are higher in the more distant delivery months than in the nearer delivery months, the sale during the course of the "rolling process" of the more nearby contract prices for longer expiration contracts is often referred to as "contango."
+Alternatively, when the market for futures contracts is such that the prices are higher in the nearer months than in the more distant months, the sale during the course of the "rolling process" of the "rolling process" of the more nearby contract prices for longer expiration contracts is often referred to as "contango."
+Alternatively, when the market for futures contracts is such that the prices are higher in the nearer months than in the more distant months, the sale during the course of the "rolling process" of the "rolling process" of the more nearby contract would take place at a price that is higher than the price of the more distant contract.
 This pattern of higher futures prices for shorter expiration futures contracts is referred to as "backwardation."
 Extended periods of contango or backwardation have occurred in the past and can in the future cause significant losses for the Fund.